Introduction to Systematic Review (SR) in Education (DUH100)

 Exam

-Active participation and completion of small assignments during the course, as well as a final paper (min 3000 words), which includes a rationale for your study, a research question, your method including a search strategy with search string, and a critical assessment of one relevant primary study OR one systematic review identified with this search strategy.
+Active participation and completion of small individual and group assignments during the course, as well as a final paper (min 3000 words), which includes a protocol development with a rationale for your study, a research question, your method including a search strategy with search string, OR a critical assessment of existing protocols and systematic reviews.
 The paper may be written in English or in a Scandinavian language.
 The portfolio is assessed (pass/fail) and participants will receive constructive feedback on their paper.

 Coursework requirements